wc-toolkit/wc-language-server/packages/wctools/CONTRIBUTING.md

 - Running from the CLI package with `--config demo/wc.config.js` will resolve the manifest path to `packages/wctools/demo/custom-elements.json` and set the workspace root to `packages/wctools/demo` for manifest loading purposes.

-## Fix applied for manifest path issue

-Symptom: Running `pnpm --filter @wc-toolkit/wctools demo:validate` used to fail to find the manifest because the CLI package's working directory differed from the demo config location.
-The CLI loaded the configuration but the services initially tried to load the manifest before the CLI had set/configured the workspace and config context.

-What was changed:

-- The CLI validator now accepts the optional `configPath` and resolves the `manifestSrc` relative to the config file directory when `--config` is provided.
-- The CLI sets the `configurationService.config` explicitly and ensures `configurationService.setWorkspaceRoot()` and `customElementsService.setWorkspaceRoot()` are called with the resolved directory, then re-applies the config to avoid being overwritten by service initialization.

-This ensures the custom elements manifest is found and loaded regardless of whether the CLI is invoked from the package root or the demo directory.

 ## Troubleshooting

 - `ReferenceError: require is not defined` when loading `wc.config.js`: